-The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT, has announced the release of the GMAT Online exam, to help business school candidates complete their applications during the coronavirus pandemic.
+The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT, released the GMAT Online Exam, to help business school candidates complete their applications during the coronavirus pandemic.

-You can register to take the GMAT at home, online, from April 14, with around-the-clock testing appointments available from April 20 to June 15.
+You can register to take the GMAT at home, online, with around-the-clock testing appointments available through 2020.

-For now, the GMAT Online exam is being dubbed a temporary solution, designed specifically to assist candidates in the current application cycle.
-GMAC will review the need for a more permanent online GMAT test ahead of June 15.
+For now, the GMAT Online Exam is being dubbed a temporary solution, designed specifically to assist candidates in the current application cycle.

 How does the GMAT Online exam work?